It is an amino acid found in most proteins and is essential in the human diet.

 Glucose, or sugar in your blood, usually comes from carbohydrates in your diet.

-However, if you have too little sugar in your blood, your cells participate in a process called gluconeogenesis.
+However, if you have too little sugar in your blood, your cells participate in gluconeogenesis.

 You can not get glucose from fats, but you can do it from some amino acids, including isoleucine.

-Ketone bodies are energy-providing molecules that are commonly produced in some organs of the body, including the heart.
+Ketone bodies are energy-providing molecules commonly produced in some body organs, including the heart.

 Benefits of isoleucine